Spiritual Gifts in the Church

 Before discussing the nine gifts of the Spirit, Paul wants to clarify that these gifts are given to EACH individual in the Body of Christ, not just a select few.
 The purpose of spiritual gifts is to unite believers and help them to build each other up for service.

-Paul states, "[Christ] Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the SAINTS for the WORK OF THE MINISTRY, for the EDIFYING of the body of Christ" (Ephesians 4:11,12, emphasis added).
+Paul states, "[Christ] Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the SAINTS for the WORK OF THE MINISTRY, for the EDIFYING of the body of Christ" (Ephesians 4:11–12, emphasis added).

-Believers must be equipped in order to serve (minister) effectively and build up the Body of Christ of which they are a part.
+Believers must be equipped to serve (minister) effectively and build up the Body of Christ of which they are a part.
 This includes developing confidence in operating the nine gifts of the Holy Spirit.

 When believers are fully equipped and actively using their spiritual gifts, they will come alive, and the Body of Christ will grow and mature as God intended.